Back to All Posts

 Seniors can benefit from AI tools in various aspects of daily life, enhancing their independence, safety, and overall well-being.
 And Apple Intelligence, ChatGPT, Google Gemini, and Microsoft Copilot are just some of the AI programs that can help you overcome computer-related intimidation in seconds.

 Are you having trouble getting your thoughts down on paper?
 You can use AI to draft a letter for you.
 Just tell the AI program who you want to contact, what you want to say, and make sure you cover the key details.
 It will provide organized text with proper grammar and punctuation.
-While AI is meant to be as humanlike as possible, it’s always a good idea to make sure to read over the letter before you drop it in an email or in your post office box.
+A warning — while AI is meant to be as humanlike as possible, you should read over the letter before you drop it in an email or in your post office box.
 You’ll want to make sure the tone is appropriate for the purpose you are intending, and that everything is in the proper context.

 Phone Calls on Demand: